 Therefore, her parents asked to meet the older girl.
 They also felt, looking at her, that she was the same baby who was stolen from them years ago and contacted the investigating authorities.
 When the fake parents of Zephany failed to provide a birth certificate for her, the authorities proceeded to perform DNA tests, which confirmed her actual parentage and reunited the Nurse family with their long-lost daughter.

-The judge gave her 18 years in prison, exactly the amount of time she took away from Kamiyah’s parents of raising their daughter.
+The judge gave her 18 years in prison, exactly the amount of time she took away from Kamiyah’s parents to raise their daughter.
 The birth parents were reunited with their daughter Kamiyah, who took some time to process that the mother she had known all her life was, in fact, her kidnapper.
-But ultimately, this story is a happy ending too.
+Ultimately, this story is a happy ending, too.

 We also found the story of Carlina White quite fascinating.
 At the age of 23, Carlina White (raised as Nejdra “Netty” Nance) wanted to get health insurance for herself and her baby daughter, so she asked her mother for her birth certificate.
 Her mother, Annugetta “Ann” Pettway, was unable to provide an authentic birth certificate, which led to Carlina confronting her mother.